-The Graduate School of Health is now accepting applications for enrolment, fully financed integrated PhD fellowships and research training supplements.
+The Graduate School of Health is now accepting applications for enrolment and fully financed PhD fellowships.

 To apply for a 3-year PhD study programme you must have completed a relevant Master’s degree.
-The Master’s study has to be equivalent to a Danish Master’s degree of 120 ECTS – if you have any doubt you can submit your diplomas for an assessment via email@example.com
+The Master’s study has to be equivalent to a Danish Master’s degree of 120 ECTS – If you are preparing an application together with a main supervisor, and would like to have your degree assessed, you can submit your diplomas for an assessment via email@example.com

 General criteria for PhD applications